jjjmmm0410/G3/README.md

   3. The cramming education and repeated exams will reduce students' interest and reduce their learning effects.

  #### ✔️🙆 Zep complements these limitations.
-  1. Teacher can immediately create new class content in a virtual space
+  1. Teacher can immediately create new class content in a virtual space.
   2. Classes that can increase the participation of each student, such as OX quizzes and pictures in a virtual space, are possible.
   3. Tests are conducted to evaluate students' understanding, but interest and learning effects are increased through tests through various contents of Zep.